ThienThomas/Chating-app/README.md

 Welcome you to my Expo Android Project !

-This project is about programing Android application bases on some high-quality, fun and ... light flatform.
+This project is about programing Android application based on Expo - ReactNative.